-The Lagotto Romagnolo is a medium-sized ancient working breed from Northern Italy.
-They are prized for their truffle hunting skills, but they can also make relatively laid back and affectionate companions around the home.
+The Lagotto Romagnolo is a medium-sized ancient working breed from Northern Italy with wooly, curly fur.
+They are prized for truffle hunting skills, but they can also make relatively laid-back and affectionate companions around the home.
 Lagottos are known for their thick coats that are both water-resistant and low in shedding, and these dogs are also enthusiastic swimmers thanks to their roots in duck hunting.

 Height: 17 to 19 inches (males); 16 to 18 inches (females)